We are visual guides.

 Jeffrey Osborn Creative Director, Motion & Graphic Design

 Jeffrey has worked for more than three decades as an art director and graphic designer.
 In addition to his role as Creative Director at Graphicacy, he has served as the Deputy Director of Art at National Geographic Magazine (Washington, DC) and Design Director at Cole & Weber, an Ogilvy & Mather affiliate advertising agency (Seattle, WA.)
 His work experience includes visual journalism, information graphics design and interactive data visualization, art direction of traditional illustration as well as 2D, and fully rigged 3D model, animation, and a full spectrum of print design projects.
 Clients previous to Jeffrey’s tenure at Graphicacy include National Geographic, Nikkei National Geographic (Japan), Scientific American, Society for Science & the Public, Intellectual Ventures, The Pew Charitable Trusts, World Resources Institute, Boeing, Weyerhaeuser, Apple and Westin Hotels.
 Teaching assignments have included design courses at the Boston University Center for Digital Imaging Arts and a visual journalism class for students participating in a summer program at Johns Hopkins University.
 Specific areas of interest include the intersection of art and science, and intercultural communication.

-His political experience includes national advance and overseeing visual communications for the White House for President Obama and Vice President Biden and the campaigns of Secretary Clinton and Senator Joe Lieberman.
+His political experience includes national advance and visual communications for the White House and presidential campaigns of President Barack Obama and then Vice President Joe Biden, the Presidential campaign of Secretary Hillary Clinton and the Senate re-election campaign of Senator Joe Lieberman.